CYPRESS TRIMMING: USEFUL TIPS

 Regular trimming of new growth is part of proper cypress maintenance.
 In order to take the best possible care of your cypress, you should remove dead, dried-out or diseased branches as soon as you notice them.

-We also recommend fertilising your cypress.
+We also recommend fertilizing your cypress.
 Applying an organic long-term fertiliser in spring contributes to optimal growth and plant health.
 If the soil is particularly sandy, you can add a second dose in June or July at the latest.
-In September or October, you should provide young plants in particular with potassium fertiliser to make them more resilient against cold and frost.
-You can find out even more information about the proper supply of nutrients for your hedge in our guide on “Fertilising hedges”.
+In September or October, you should provide young plants in particular with potassium fertilizer to make them more resilient against cold and frost.
+You can find out even more information about the proper supply of nutrients for your hedge in our guide on “Fertilizing hedges”.

 Ensuring that your cypress plants get enough water all year round is just as important as ensuring they have the right supply of nutrients.
 The soil should always be kept moist, as cypresses must not be allowed to dry out.
 However, they also cannot tolerate waterlogging.
 For this reason, you should prepare the soil before planting cypresses, for example by adding drainage in very loamy soils or when planting in pots.
 Remember to keep your cypress moist in winter too.
 On frost-free days, it is best to water the plant with slightly warm water.